h-enk/henkverlinde.com/src/routes/blog/hyas-ci-workflow.md

 ---
-title: "Hyas CI workflow"
+title: 'Hyas CI workflow'
-description: "Continuous integration (CI) workflow to test and build your Hyas project."
+description: 'Continuous integration (CI) workflow to test and build your Hyas project.'
-excerpt: "Recently, I set up a Continuous Integration (CI) workflow for <a href=\"https://github.com/h-enk/doks\">Doks</a>.
-Just thought I'd share my workflow.
-Use it to test and build your Hyas project — automatically."
+excerpt: 'Recently, I set up a Continuous Integration (CI) workflow for <a href="https://github.com/h-enk/doks">Doks</a>.
+Just thought I''d share my workflow.
+Use it to test and build your Hyas project — automatically.'
 date: 2020-11-19T10:10:58+01:00
 lastmod: 2020-11-19T10:10:58+01:00
 publishDate: '2020-11-19'